Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/infrastructure-and-stewardship/essay.md

 The challenge is no longer whether these things can be created.

-The challenge is whether they will be kept running, documented clearly, and given stronger institutional backing before the maintenance burden outgrows the current support model.
+The challenge is whether they will be kept running, documented clearly, and given stronger stewardship backing before the maintenance burden outgrows the current model.

 In program terms, the work is a combination of preservation, maintenance, modernization, and research enablement.